CTF, Service Research Center

 Frontline employees’ contributions and role in service innovation

-Employees with continuous customer contact, frontline employees, play a key role in service innovation.
-By involving the frontline employees, management can create better conditions for attractive and realizable services.
-These are the findings in a new dissertation from CTF.
+NEW THESIS.
+Employees with continuous customer contact, frontline employees, play a key role in service innovation, and by involving them management can create better conditions for attractive and realizable services.
+These are the findings in Jenny Karlssons doctoral thesis.